-Our flexographic presses typically run several hundred feet of material per minute once set up to run a specific label.
-Setting up a flexographic press can result in a lot of the production time and material waste.
-In some cases, the set up time for a job on a flexographic press can take several hours.
-The big advantage to flexographic press is that once a job is set up on the press, it can be run very quickly relative to the speed of running a label job on a digital press.
+Our flexographic presses typically run several hundred feet of material per minute.
+Setting up a flexographic press can take a while, and in some cases, the set up time for a job can take several hours.
+One of the big advantages of flexographic presses is that once a job is set up on the press, it can be run very quickly relative to the speed of running a job on a digital press.

 Materials and Capabilities